-Bold Metrics Virtual Sizer Helps Uniform Companies Scale Their Production With A Powerful Sizing Solution
+Bold Metrics Virtual Sizer Helps Uniform Companies Scale

 The apparel industry has seen a shift towards a more digitized business model, both as a result of needing to pivot from in-store to online quickly during 2020, as well as to build a more robust and resilient supply chain and engage customers virtually during a time when in-person retail was severely limited.